Texas

 Texas lawmakers have also signaled an interest in continuing to establish AI policies and in 2023 lawmakers passed legislation (TX HB 2060) establishing an Artificial Intelligence Advisory Council to assess the need for a state code of ethics for AI in state government, and a review of automated decision systems inventory reports.
 Additionally, Representative Giovanni Capriglione (R) hosted a series of panel discussions on AI at the Capitol on Oct.
 31, 2023.

 In April 2024, House Speaker Dade Phelan (R) announced the creation of the House Select Committee on Artificial Intelligence & Emerging Technologies.
-The committee will submit an initial report no later than May 16, 2024, with a scope of studying the uses of AI in the public and private sectors, the impact on certain industry sectors, considering policies for responsible deployment of AI, and formulating legislative recommendations.
+The committee submitted an initial report in May 2024, with a scope of studying the uses of AI in the public and private sectors, the impact on certain industry sectors, considering policies for responsible deployment of AI, and formulating legislative recommendations.

 Deepfakes